I-Silb/ELEC5552_Team_03/README.md

 All Arduino code which was used in either Proteus simulations or in the final prototype demonstration are found in the src folder.

-The Proteus design file (created in Proteus 8.6) which contains the final schematic and the PCB layout is located in the proteus folder.
+The Proteus design file (created in Proteus 8.6) which contains the final schematic and the PCB layout is located in the design folder.